cfengine/documentation/reference/promise-types/guest_environments.markdown

 **Notes**:

-The \`hostname' of a virtual guest may or may not be the same as the identifier used as \`promiser' by the virtualization manager.
+The 'hostname' of a virtual guest may or may not be the same as the identifier used as 'promiser' by the virtualization manager.

 `env_network`